project-orion/boilerplate/README.md

 ## Running the app locally
 If you have already installed Postgres, simply start it using `postgres -D /usr/local/var/postgres`.
 Then start the local backend by running `npm run start-server` from `./` and finally start the local front-end by running `cd app/ && npm start`.

-Then start the local backend by running `npm run start-server` from `./` and finally start the local front-end by running `cd app/ && npm start`